-Is it Safe for Huskies to Live with Cats?
+Is It Safe for Huskies To Live with Cats?

 Keeping Huskies and Cats Together

-Before introducing these two animals into the same household, consider the following factors:
+Before introducing them, consider the following factors:

 - Supervision – Huskies should never be left unsupervised with a cat.

-Husky Breed: Characteristics and Personality
+Husky Breed: Characteristics And Personality

 Siberian huskies with wolf-like features are endearing.
 In particular, their tendency to sing, howl, and chatter throughout the day.

-- Wolf-like Facial Features – Pricked-up ears and inquisitive eyes.
+- Wolf-like facial features – Pricked-up ears and inquisitive eyes.

 What Type of Cat will Get Along with a Husky?